FlorianHeigl/xen-ceph-rbd/README.md

 The most direct way towards this is via a custom block script in /etc/xen/scripts.
 The best-performing way would be a LIBRADOS based blockback driver, which is more complex to tackle.
 Starting there would result in yet another powerful but non-upstreamed dead Xen addon.
+Instead we go for the simplest option first and will use the time gained to press for upstreaming.

 Instead we went for what __will immediately work for everyone__: